BaseMax/SplitLinkedListC/README.md

 # Split Linked-List C

-This is a simple implementation of a linked-list in C. It is a simple example of how to use a linked-list in C. It's just a simple example to show how to use a linked-list in C.
+This is a simple implementation of a linked-list in C. It is a simple example of how to use a linked-list in C. It's just a simple example to show how to use a linked-list in C. There are two algorithms in this project:

+- Split a linked-list into two linked-lists
+- Split a linked-list into three linked-lists
+- Merge two linked-lists into one linked-list
+- Merge three linked-lists into one linked-list

 ## How to use